 One of the finest ways to introduce folks to the wild worlds of Dungeons and Dragons, DnD one shots are single adventures that can be completed in around one to three sessions.
 Like any good DnD adventure, a one shot includes a self-contained story arc, detailed locations, and NPCs for players to interact with.
-However, unlike an ongoing campaign, a one shot requires no long-term commitment, so can also be a good choice for DnD groups that struggle to nail down regular sessions, or DnD Dungeon Masters looking for shorter setup and lighter running commitments.
+However, unlike an ongoing campaign, a one shot requires no long-term commitment, so can also be a good choice for DnD groups that struggle to nail down regular sessions, or Dungeon Masters looking for shorter setup and lighter running commitments.

 Being smaller, Dungeons and Dragons one shots require less input both behind and beyond the DM screen.
-These short adventures are a hands-on way for players to try out different DnD classes and adventure themes.
+These short adventures are a hands-on way for players to try out different DnD classes, new DnD races, or fresh adventure themes.

 As one shots are low stakes (no repercussions will carry over into future sessions, such as character death), they’re also a fun way for DMs to toy around with new DnD settings – such as the dread domains of Ravenloft or the cosmic plains of Spelljammer.
 Whether you’d like to work with a prewritten one shot DnD adventure, or generate your own one shots from scratch, there are options galore – so we’ve compiled this guide as your ideal starting point.

 A great place to start looking for one shot ideas is existing D&D books.
 DnD publisher Wizards of the Coast has released several adventure anthologies that can easily be chopped up into short, single adventures.